-The Foreword identifies all committees involved in the development of the deliverable.
+The Foreword identifies all committees involved in the development of the document.

+For JWGs administered separately by ISO and IEC, two DTS/DPAS/DTR ballots are launched, i.e.: one in each organization.

 Groups having advisory functions within a committee

-1.13.1 A group having advisory functions may be established by a technical committee or subcommittee to assist the chair and secretariat in tasks concerning coordination, planning and steering of the committee’s work or other specific tasks of an advisory nature.
+1.13.1 A group having advisory functions may be established by a committee to assist the Chair and secretariat in tasks concerning coordination, planning and steering of the committee’s work or other specific tasks of an advisory nature.

 1.13.2 A proposal to establish such a group shall include recommendations regarding its constitution and terms of reference, including criteria for membership, bearing in mind the requirement for sufficient representation of affected interests while at the same time limiting its size as far as possible in order to ensure its efficient operation.
-Members of advisory groups shall be committee officers, individuals nominated by National Bodies and/or, as relevant, by A-liaison organizations.
-The parent committee shall approve the final constitution and the terms of reference prior to the establishment of any nominations to the advisory group.
+Members of advisory groups may include committee officers, individuals nominated by National Bodies (either individuals representing their own Expert opinion or individuals representing the interests of their National Body and representatives of liaison organizations.
+The committee shall approve the appointment of the Convenor, type of membership and the terms of reference prior to the establishment of the advisory group and nominations to it.

-For chair’s advisory groups, consideration shall be given to the provision of equitable participation.
+For Chair’s advisory groups, consideration shall be given to the provision of equitable participation.

 In order to achieve greater involvement by National Bodies in developing countries in the governance of ISO committees, it is strongly recommended that special provisions be made to allocate places for representatives of developing countries in any advisory groups established by a committee.
 Those representatives shall be nominated by member bodies holding P-membership in the committee concerned (either directly or via a twinning arrangement).